To this day my 86 year old Uncle, Gene Kazan continues to run a multi-million dollar multifaceted manufacturing business.

 At the end of the meeting there was a stunning response.
 Mr. Spendlow said, "I'll loan you $50,000."

 Uncle Gene was deeply grateful.
-He used the money to pay off the other bank and the rest of the money to expand his business into the success it would subsequently become.
+He paid off the other bank, and used the rest of the money to expand his business into the success it would subsequently become.

 Many years later, he asked Mr. Spendlow, "Why did you risk $50,000 on a new and unproven business?"